apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock market today: US stocks march higher after CPI surprise**
+**Southwest Airlines cuts capacity, pauses hiring due to Boeing 'challenges'**

-You can read more about it [here](https://finance.yahoo.com/news/stock-market-today-us-stocks-march-higher-after-cpi-surprise-133436610.html).
+You can read more about it [here](https://www.foxbusiness.com/lifestyle/southwest-airlines-cuts-capacity-pauses-hiring-boeing-challenges).

 ## Requirements
 - Python 3.8